thelasttoto/dir/README.md

 - _Standards_ - Defines standard schema for data representation and exchange.
 - _Dev Kit_ - Tooling to facilitate API interaction and generation of agent data models from different sources.
-- _Extensions_ - Supports model schema and build extensions to enrich agent data models for custom use-cases.
+- _Plugins_ - Supports model schema and build plugins to enrich agent data models for custom use-cases.
 - _Announce_ - Enables publication of records to the network.
 - _Discover_ - Listen and retreive records published on the network.
 - _Search_ - Supports searching of records across the network that satisfy given attributes and constraints.